CoRRecTcoDe2020/Medium-Clone/ReadMe.md

 Don't forget to change the environment variables in the .env.local before running the project.

-If this repo useful for You, please give star ⭐ to this repo and also follow 𝓶𝔂 github profile to see more useful repositories in the future!
+If this repo useful for You, please give star ⭐ to the repo and also follow 𝓶𝔂 github profile to see more useful repositories in the future!

 # Next.js + Tailwind CSS Example